MLA In-Text Citations

 If you’re looking for information on styling an APA citation, EasyBib.com has the guides you need!

-What are They and What are the Difference?
+What are They and What is the Difference?

 - as a parenthetical citation.